 Initiative 5c: Develop resources within the College to assist faculty with compliance of outreach evaluation component of grants.

 The Overarching Goal for Student Success is to build a nation-leading set of academic, co-curricular, and extra-curricular programs that establish teaching and learning at the center of the College’s work.
-We will develop a teaching and learning environment in which more of our students can succeed academically, socially and professionally.
-We will strive to develop our students into careful and critical thinkers who communicate well and are prepared for informed participation in society, graduate study and the transition to professional life.
+We will develop a teaching and learning environment in which more of our students can succeed academically, socially, and professionally.
+We will strive to develop our students into careful and critical thinkers who communicate well and are prepared for informed participation in society, graduate study, and the transition to professional life.
 We will recruit, retain, and teach students in ways that are appropirate to our status as one of the few R1 minority-serving institutions in the country.

 Strategic Priority 6: Expand both the quality and the diversity of our current course offerings.